Traktip: Auto-Submit Scheduled Issues With Recurring Ones

-This time, we’ll talk about using Recurring Issues to automatically submit issues on a schedule.
+This time, we’ll talk about using Scheduled Issues, previously known as Recurring Issues, to automatically submit issues on a schedule.

 Reminders with Teeth